-The first time Pat stepped foot in the Pfister Hotel was in 1968, and she was immediately smitten.
+The first time Pat stepped foot in the Pfister Hotel was in 1968, store and she was immediately smitten.

 She came to Milwaukee from Cleveland to audition to be a violinist with the Milwaukee Symphony Orchestra and the auditions took place in the space which is now Blu on the top floor of the hotel.

 There were so many people auditioning ahead of Pat that her fingers started to get cold and so she returned to her room to practice.
-She realized that something special, almost magical, was happening between her and her violin.
+She realized that something special, no rx almost magical, was happening between her and her violin.

 “That day, I played so well I think I knocked stars from the sky.
 They could have given me flies on a sheet of paper and I would have been able to play it,” she says.

 Apparently, the concert master who led the auditions agreed, because Pat got the job and played with the symphony orchestra for 42 years.
 And a few years later, she and the concert master got married and were happily wed until he passed away in 2002.

 “He must have really liked the way I played violin,” says Pat.

 Over the past 10-15 years, Pat and another violinist, Karen, have met in the Pfister Lobby Bar to have food and drinks and to catch up on life.
 They also enjoy listening to pianist Dr. Jeffrey Hollander whom they have known through the music world for many years.

 Karen joined the symphony is 1978 and she, too, married another symphony member, a trombonist.
 When I mentioned that musicians seem to marry musicians, she laughed.